tfsumon/byteboltsec-hugo-test/content/english/blog/cost-of-a-data-breach.md

 ### #5.
 The Most Common Initial Attack Method Was Compromised Credentials
 The data shows that in 2022, the most common way that cyber attackers gained access to organizations’ data was through compromised credentials.

-Compromised credentials accounted for almost 20 percent of all data breaches, underlining the importance of strong password hygiene and employee security training.
+Compromised credentials accounted for almost 20 percent of all data breaches, underlining the importance of [strong password hygiene](https://breachsense.io/blog/password-security-data-breach/) and employee security training.

 The report also highlights other concerning trends, such as the rising cost of [data breaches caused by third-party vendors](https://www.breachsense.io/blog/third-party-data-breach/), which increased to $4.55 million in 2022.
 The cost associated with system errors also jumped significantly by $480,000.

-On the other hand, some attack vectors saw a decrease in associated breach damage costs, including business email compromise, social engineering, accidental data loss, and malicious insiders.
+On the other hand, some attack vectors saw a decrease in associated breach damage costs, including business email compromise, [malicious insiders](https://breachsense.io/blog/insider-threat-data-breach/), and [breaches that are due to human error](https://breachsense.io/blog/data-breach-human-error/), such as accidental data loss and misconfigurations.
 ### #6.
 83% Of the Organizations Experienced More Than One Data Breach
 According to the report, 83 percent of the organizations included in the study have fallen victim to multiple data breaches, with only 17 percent stating that 2022 marked their first breach.

-Moreover, businesses that have been affected by data breaches have been forced to pass on the higher costs to customers, with 60 percent of organizations reporting that they have raised the price of their goods and services to cover losses from the breach.
+Moreover, [businesses that have been affected by data breaches](https://breachsense.io/blog/small-business-data-breach-consequences/) have been forced to pass on the higher costs to customers, with 60 percent of organizations reporting that they have raised the price of their goods and services to cover losses from the breach.
 ### #7.
 The Average Time to Identify and Contain a Data Breach Was 277 Days
 The financial impact of a data breach is directly proportional to the time it takes to detect and contain it.

 The report shows the average time to identify and control a breach was 277 days, which is a slight improvement of ten days compared to the previous year.
 However, despite the decrease in detection times, the average cost of data breaches continued to rise.

 Ransomware breaches were found to be the most challenging to detect, with an average detection time of 49 days.
-Supply chain breaches also took longer to identify, with a 26-day longer detection period than other types of breaches.
+Supply chain breaches also took longer to identify, with a 26-day longer detection period than [other types of breaches](https://breachsense.io/blog/data-breach-types/).

 The impact of the breach detection time emphasizes the importance of having a well-thought-out [data breach response plan](https://www.breachsense.io/blog/data-breach-response-plan/) for identifying and addressing security risks in a timely manner.
 ### #8.
 Industries Without Zero Trust Strategies Deployed Had Significantly Higher Data Breach Costs Than Average